AileenCohen/jaspar-motif-downloader/README.md

 ## Project Overview

-This program provides a user-friendly interface for researchers and students to interact with the JASPAR database.
-It streamlines the retrieval of Position Frequency Matrices (PFMs), which are essential for analyzing regulatory elements in the human genome.
+This program provides a  responsive interface for to retrieve Position Frequency Matrices (PFMs) from the JASPAR database.

-The application follows modern Python best practices, separating the core logic (API communication, file handling) from the user interface (Tkinter GUI).
+This project was significantly improved to include concurrency (threading) to prevent the application from freezing during long network operations, and advanced file handling for structured batch processing and logging, which fulfills the assignment requirements.

 ## Features

-**JASPAR CORE Search**: Query the JASPAR API using a TF name (e.g., FOS, STAT1).
+**Responsive GUI**: Network-intensive tasks (Search, Single Download, Batch Process) run in separate threads, ensuring the graphical interface (Tkinter) remains responsive and does not freeze.

+**Batch Processing**: Read a list of TF keywords from an input CSV file and automatically download the corresponding motifs.

+**Structured Report Generation**: Writes a new CSV report file (jaspar_batch_report_...csv) summarizing the success, Matrix ID, file path, or error for every TF in the batch.
+*(Uses CSV File Writing).*

+**Activity Logging**: Records all successful actions (searches, downloads, batch completion) in a local file, jaspar_log.txt.
+*(Uses Text File Appending).*

+**Robust Filenaming**: Safely sanitizes motif names to prevent crashes when saving files with illegal characters (:, /, etc.) on Windows or Linux.

-**Human-Specific Filtering**: Limits all results to Homo sapiens (Tax ID 9606).
+**Human-Specific Filtering**: Automatically limits results to Homo sapiens (Tax ID 9606).

-**Safe File Handling**: Generates robust, OS-safe default filenames.

-**Download Logging**: All searches and downloads are recorded in jaspar_log.txt.

-**Intuitive GUI**: Clean Tkinter interface for easy searching and downloading.

 ## Project Structure
 ```
 jaspar-motif-downloader/
 ├── main.py                   # Application entry point (starts the GUI)
-├── motif_search_gui.py       # Handles the Tkinter User Interface
+├── motif_search_gui.py       # Handles the Tkinter User Interface and threading
-├── motif_search.py           # Core logic: API communication, file handling, logging
+├── motif_search.py           # Core logic (API, Logging, Thread Locking, CSV processing)
+├── requirements.txt          # Python dependencies
+├── .gitignore                # Excludes cache files and logs
 ├── README.md                 # This documentation file
-├── requirements.txt          # Python dependencies (e.g., requests)
-└── .gitignore                # Excludes virtual environments and cache files
+└── jaspar_log.txt            # (Generated) Log file documenting all operations

 ```
 ## Installation
 Prerequisites